Frequently Asked Questions

 Note that most AHRQ Funding Opportunity Announcements impose an annual budgetary total cost cap which includes both direct costs and indirect costs.
 All indirect costs, for the applicant organization and for any third party organizations, are included in the total cost cap.

 If your grant is under expanded authorities (in general, the following AHRQ grant activity codes are included under expanded authorities: F31, F32, K01, K02, K08, K18, K99, P20, R00, R01, R03, R13, R18, R21, R33, R24, R25, R36), the grantee institution has the authority to automatically extend the final budget period end date one time for a period of up to 12 months.
 Effective on August 1, 2020, AHRQ grant recipients may, and effective October 1, 2020, AHRQ grantee recipients must, use the No-Cost Extension feature in the eRA Commons to execute this extension.
 Read Notice NOT-HS-20-012.
+Select to watch a tutorial on the standard process that an AHRQ grantee may follow to submit a one-time No Cost Extension in eRA Commons.

 This action must be taken before the final budget period expires, using the No-Cost Extension (NCE) feature in the eRA Commons.
 Accessible from the eRA Commons “Status” screen, the link for the No-Cost Extension feature appears 90 days before the final budget period end date and closes at 11:59 p.m. on the final budget period end date.
 In extending the final budget period end date of the grant through the eRA Commons, the grantee agrees to update all required certifications, including human subjects and animal welfare, in accordance with applicable regulations and policies.
 An interim progress report and an interim FFR, reflecting programmatic progress and financial expenditures, respectively, through the original project end date, will be required to be submitted to the AHRQ GMS named on the most recent NOA no later than 90 days from the original project end date.